Vulcan-Security/SQLi-Library/README.md

 ## 🚀 Quick Start

 Browse the payload files or import them into your security tools.
-All payloads are organized for easy integration with automated scanners and manual testing.
+All payloads are mostly organized for easy integration with automated scanners and manual testing.

 ## 📁 Payload Collection